-When a search initiated in order to find a watch repair shop, what terms are usually used….antique watch repair…vintage watch repair…old hand-wound watch?
+When an internet search is initiated to find a watch repair shop, what terms are usually used….antique watch repair…vintage watch repair…old hand-wound watch?
 Chances are it probably is not “watchmaker”.
 But this term was commonly used to describe someone in the trade of watch repair, that is before the advent of battery operated watches.

 Many watchmakers today have learned their skills through apprenticeship under experienced watchmakers.
-For the self taught, tremendous amounts of information can be obtained by searching scanned internet archives such as Google books.
-There are also a number of training options available (although very limited).
+For the self-taught, tremendous amounts of information can be obtained by searching scanned internet archives such as Google books.
+There are also several training options available (although very limited).

-Finding the right person to repair your watch depends much on the age of the timepiece, and the particular expertise of the watchmaker.
-This subject will be covered under a future article.
+Finding the right person to repair your watch depends much on the age of the timepiece and the particular expertise of the watchmaker.
+This subject will be covered in a future article.